top of page

 ABOUT

-He is the recipient of a Helpmann Award, a Sydney Theatre Award, a Mike Walsh Major Fellowship, the Rob Guest Endowment Musician Award, and was a fixnalist in the 2024 Mendelssohn International Conducting Competition.
+He is the recipient of a Helpmann Award, a Sydney Theatre Award, a Mike Walsh Major Fellowship, the Rob Guest Endowment Musician Award, and was a finalist in the 2024 Mendelssohn International Conducting Competition.
 In his spare time, he serves as the artistic director of Hell’s Kitchen Laboratory Orchestra, in which professional musicians play their secondary instruments.

 REVIEWS